As Director Fury once said, it is an old-fashioned idea.

-We live in an era of nuclear bombs, world governments, and seemingly infinite consumerism.
+We live in an era of nuclear weapons, world governments, and seemingly infinite consumerism.
 Sometimes we wonder, is there any room left for heroes?

 Personally, I’m with Director Fury.
-I’m not putting all my faith in weapons or money.
+I’m not putting all my faith in weapons.

 I still believe in heroes, and so does God.

 As a part of my mission to “find God in unexpected ways in everyday life,” I am periodically exploring a deeper, spiritual theme in popular mainstream movies.
 Last week, Melissa, the author of the blog Broken.HEARTED, asked her sons what movie they’d like to see me take on next.
 As you may have guessed, at the top of the list was “The Avengers.”

 I had the same problem with this movie that I had with Avatar last week.
 God’s everywhere in this film.
 Maybe you don’t see it yet, but trust me, you’ll find Him if you look for Him.
 After all, God promises that we’ll seek Him and find Him if we seek Him with our whole hearts (Jeremiah 29:11-13), and Hollywood is no exception.